-The development sentences expand on every component part of the topic sentence in a sequence of complete thoughts.
-The sentences that comprise this sequence explore the topic by following an organizing principle through detailed explanations, supporting evidence, illustrative examples, rhetorical counterpoints, and so on.
+The development sentences expand on the topic sentence by offering proof, evidence, and explanation in a sequence of complete thoughts.
+The sentences that comprise this sequence can present proof in the form of detailed explanations, supporting evidence, quotations, statistics, illustrative descriptions, specific examples, rhetorical counterpoints, and so on.
 The organizing principle could be any of those listed in Table 4.1.3 above such as chronology or comparison and contrast.
 As parts of a logical sequence of sentences, each sentence connects to those around it with pronouns that use effective repetition (referring to nearby points without repeating them word for word; see Table 4.4.2a below) and transitional expressions (see Table 4.4.2b) to drive the topic exploration forward.
 In the paragraph under "1.
 Topic Sentence" above, for instance, the pronoun "this" in the first development sentence (the second sentence in the paragraph) represents the topic sentence position referred to in the topic sentence preceding it.
 In the sentence above this one, the transitional phrase "for instance" signals an illustrative example offered as supporting evidence of the topic sentence thesis on the sentences' path towards the transitional or concluding sentence.